Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 - Fast turnaround times.
-LCCs operate their networks in ways that keep their aircraft in the air earning money for a higher number of hours on average compared to legacy carriers.
+LCCs operate their networks in ways that keep their aircraft in the air earning money for a higher number of hours.
 Minimal inflight service, for instance, reduces the time needed to clean and cater flights.

 - Emphasis on secondary airports.
-Secondary airports, such as Houston-Hobby instead of George Bush Houston Intercontinental or Charleroi instead of Brussels National, typically have lower landing and parking fees for airlines as well as a more entrepreneurial approach to recruiting new airline service.
-However, LCCs have also directly challenged established carriers in major hubs.
+Secondary airports, such as Houston-Hobby instead of George Bush Houston Intercontinental or Charleroi instead of Brussels National, typically have lower landing and parking fees for airlines as well as a more entrepreneurial approach to recruiting new airline services.
+However, LCCs have also directly challenged established carriers in major airports.

 - Reduced importance of hubs.
 Most LCCs do have hubs, but for some carriers, hubs are substantially less important than they are for legacy carriers.
 Southwest Airlines, for instance, distributes air traffic more evenly among the top “focus cities” in its network than is true of any traditional hub-and-spoke airline.
 Whereas nearly half of all seat capacity on Delta Air Lines is on flights leaving just five hub cities, to reach the same share of capacity on Southwest Airlines requires combining eleven focus cities.
 Spreading traffic reduces vulnerability to congestion and frees aircraft to keep moving rather than waiting for arriving traffic at a hub.

 - Aggressive digitalization.
-Internet booking has partially neutralized the one-time advantage that legacy carriers enjoyed through their proprietary computer reservations systems.
+Internet booking has partially neutralized the one-time advantage that legacy carriers enjoyed through their proprietary computer reservation systems.
 LCCs have been industry leaders in using automated kiosks and smartphones to accelerate the check-in process.
-Digitalization has also facilitated segmented services and the monetization of once-included amenities such as seat selection, priority boarding, meals, and luggage allowance.
+Digitalization has also facilitated segmented services and monetized once-included amenities such as seat selection, priority boarding, meals, and luggage allowance.

 - Avoidance of global alliances.
 LCCs have stayed out of the big alliances discussed above because they come with obligations that can increase a member’s costs.